DIPlib/diplib/changelogs/diplib_3.2.1.md

   the plain old second order central moments, compared to the moment of inertia tensor contained in `secondOrder`.

+- Operators overloaded for `dip.Image` objects can use lists of numbers as a second argument, which is interpreted as a 0D tensor image (column vector).
+This makes `a / a[0]` possible.

 (See also changes to *DIPlib*.)

 ### Bug fixes